Faiyum Oasis: The cult of Sobek

 In antiquity, the Fajyum was a center of the cult of the crocodile god Sobek.
 In many settlements, temples were dedicated to local manifestations of the god and associated divinities.
 The priests of Sobek were key players in social and economic life; for example by organizing religious festivals or by purchasing goods from local producers.
 The development of temples dedicated to the Sobek cult can be studied particularly well in Bakchias, Narmouthis, Soknopaiou Nesos, Tebtunis, and Theadelphia, since many written sources (papyri, ostraka, inscriptions) on the daily life of the priests are available there.

 Egyptian temples have been operating at the edges of the Fayyum at least until the early third century and in some cases in the fourth century.
 The institutionalized Sobek cults existed alongside early Christian communities, which settled in the region from the third century onwards and built their first churches in the Fayyum settlements by the fourth century.

 Birket Qarun lake

 Birket Qarun (Arabic for Lake of Qarun), is located in the Faiyum Oasis and has an abundant population of fish, notably bulti, of which considerable quantities are sent to Cairo.
 In ancient times this lake was much larger, and the ancient Greeks and Romans called it Lake Moeris.

 Cities and towns

 The largest city is Faiyum, which is also the capital of the Faiyum Governorate.
 Other towns include Sinnuris and Tamiya to the north of Faiyum, and Sanhur and Ibsheway on the road to the lake.

 In popular culture

-The oasis is the setting for about a quarter of Paolo Coelho's The Alchemist, one of the top 20 best-selling books in the world.
+The oasis is the setting for about a quarter of Paolo Coelho's The Alchemist, one of the top 20 best-selling books in the world, and is featured in the YA adventure novel The Lost Temple of the Crocodile Queen by E.M.
+Quest.

+It also appears as one of the main regions in the Assassin's Creed: Origins game.